-There are many ways to transfer an image or pattern onto wood (that’s a post for another time) but today I’m going to talk about how to transfer a pattern onto wood without using graphite paper.
+There are many ways to transfer an image or pattern onto wood.
+In this post, I cover how to transfer a pattern onto wood without using graphite paper.

-This method is great to use if you don’t have graphite paper and just want a quick and simple way to transfer your image to wood.
+This method is great if you don’t have graphite paper and just want a quick and simple way to transfer your image to wood.

 I use this method a lot for my wood burning art!
 Often I’ll design a pattern on the computer or on my iPad for a wood burning project.
 I print the image, draw on the back with a pencil, and start transferring.